SIGNER: Temporally Grounded Sign Language Generation via Time-Resolved Conditioning: Experiment

-Figure~\ref{fig:qualitative} shows that our GLOS generates accurate sign language in correct lexical order compared with MoMask~\cite{momask} and NSA~\cite{nsa}, which show the best performance among previous methods.
-Each gloss is represented by their own colors, and the corresponding lexical signs are also represented in the same colors as the glosses.
-Human-interpreted glosses are denoted inside brackets < >.
+\textbf{Qualitative result.} Figure~\ref{fig:qualitative} shows that our SIGNER generates accurate sign language in correct lexical order compared with MoMask~\cite{momask} and NAT-EA~\cite{natat}.
+Each gloss is represented by its own colors, and the corresponding sign segment is shown in the same color.
+Human-interpreted glosses are denoted inside brackets.
+Compared with our method, MoMask conditions the denoiser on a text feature via global fusion, which does not preserve temporal grounding; as a result, it often produces signs with incorrect lexical order and semantically mismatched segments.
+NAT-EA leverages a temporal-gloss condition, but it still fuses the condition globally, so temporal grounding is only partially preserved.
+As a result, NAT-EA still generates signs with incorrect lexical order and semantically mismatched segments.